Lili digital bank review

 - No fees.
 Open an account with as little as $0 and never worry about fees for monthly maintenance, overdrafts, account inactivity, bill pay, card replacements, stop payment fees and more.

-- Tax buckets.
-With this feature, Lili automatically sets aside a percentage of every paycheck for future taxes.
+- Tax and emergency buckets.
+You can automatically set aside a percentage of your paycheck for future taxes and your emergency fund.

 - Early direct deposit.
 Set up direct deposits and receive payments up to two days earlier than you would with a traditional bank account.

 - Rewards.
 Get cash back on qualifying purchases when you activate Lili Visa SavingsEdge Rewards.
-Plus, earn up to $100 when someone opens a Lili account using your referral code.
+Plus, earn $50 when someone opens a Lili account using your referral code.

 Lili‘s ATM network and fees